4n4ru/CI-PP5-Book-Hideout/testing.md

     * Expected: Number of products in the upper left corner reflects number of products displayed on page
     * Works: YES
 * Sort by
-    * Expected: Selecting a sort option in the upper right corner will sort the products in the selected maner
+    * Expected: Selecting a sort option in the upper right corner will sort the products in the selected manner
     * Works: YES

-    * Expected:
-    * Works:
-    * Expected:
-    * Works:
-    * Expected:
-    * Works:
-    * Expected:
-    * Works:
-    * Expected:
-    * Works:
-    * Expected:
-    * Works:
-    * Expected:
-    * Works:
-    * Expected:
-    * Works:
-    * Expected:
-    * Works:
-    * Expected:
-    * Works:
-    * Expected:
-    * Works:
-    * Expected:
-    * Works:

-* A list of all products is visible to shoppers
-    * Expected: The products page displays all products to users logged in and out
+* Edit and delete links
+    * Expected: Edit and delete buttons below each product can be seen by a logged-in superuser but not by other users
     * Works: YES
-* Details view for book
-    * Expected: Clicking on a book opens product on new page showing all info about that book
+* Sale prices
+    * Expected: If an item is on sale, the old price is struck through and the sale price is displayed
     * Works: YES

-* A basket icon in the navbar that holds the current total in your basket
-    * Expected: Each time an item is added / taken from the shopping basket the total displayed on the page updates also
+### Product details page
+* Information about product
+    * Expected: Information about a product is clear and well layed out
     * Works: YES
-* Straight forward registration page
-    * Expected: Registration page is simple and details are remembered for future use
+* Add to basket button
+    * Expected: Clicking add to basked button results in adding item to basket, showing success message and total on basket and updating basket summary in basket preview
     * Works: YES
+* Keep shopping button
+    * Expected: Takes the user back to the all products overview
+    * Works: YES
+* Edit and delete links
+    * Expected: Edit and delete buttons over the quantity form can be seen by a logged-in superuser but not by others
+    * Works: YES
+* Quantity form
+    * Expected: User can adjust the quantity of the product to be added to the basket using the quantity form
+    * Works: YES
+* Genre links
+    * Expected: Clicking on a genre link will bring the user to the all products page with the genre relevant genre link active.
+Only books of the selected genre are visible
+    * Works: YES

+### Shopping basket page
+* Shopping basket icon
+    * Expected: Clicking the shopping basket icon brings the user to an overview of the current basket content
+    * Works: YES
+* Quantity form and update link
+    * Expected: Adjusting the quantity and clicking the update link will adjust the basket content.
+The change will be reflected in the subtotal and grand total.
+    * Works: YES
+* Remove link
+    * Expected: Removes item from basket.
+The change will be reflected in the grand total and the item disappears from the list.
+    * Works: YES
+* Keep shopping button
+    * Expected: Takes the user back to the all products overview
+    * Works: YES
+* Secure checkout button
+    * Expected: Takes the user to a checkout page
+    * Works: YES

+### Checkout page
+* Checkout form
+    * Expected: The user sees a form to fill it with shipping and payment information, if the user is logged in and has previously saved his info, the form is pre-filled
+    * Works: YES
+* Form validation
+    * Expected: If the user enters invalid data to the checkout form, the form is not submitted and information about the error is given
+    * Works: YES
+* Save delivery information option
+    * Expected: Logged in user sees a checkbox to save info to their profile.
+Other users see links to sign-up and login page
+    * Works: YES
+* Edit basket button
+    * Expected: Takes the user back to the shopping basked page
+    * Works: YES
+* Complete order button
+    * Expected: Completes the order, payment is taken, user is given an order confirmation.
+Order confirmation is also sent to the email provided in the checkout form and saved in the order history.
+A success message is displayed
+    * Works: YES
+* Order summary
+    * Expected: A summary of all the items to be purchased is displayed including grand total
+    * Works: YES

+### Checkout success page
+* Order confirmation
+    * Expected: Oder confirmation is displayed
+    * Works: YES

+### Account pages
+* Sign-up form
+    * Expected: Filling the form and clicking the Sign Up button creates a new user.
+A confirmation email is send to the email used in the form
+    * Works: YES
 * Email registration confirmation Email
     * Expected: After a user registers they are sent an email to confirm that email address
-    * Works: YES
-* Each registered user gets a profile
-    * Expected: When a user registers a profile is created with their name on it
     * Works: YES
 * Sign in button
     * Expected: There is a sign in button which brings user to login page - visible when logged out and isn't visible when users are logged in
     * Works: YES
 * Logout button
     * Expected: When clicked it takes user to logout page.
 Visible when logged in, not visible when logged out.